rupakg/blog/content/posts/2024-reading-challenge-building-a-daily-reading-habit-one-book-at-a-time.md

 ![Carousal of my 2024 Books](https://github.com/user-attachments/assets/3145289e-782d-424d-afe6-c714f736b3df)
 [My 2024 books]

+## Excuses we give ourselves

+I have been there, so don’t sweat it.
+It took me some while to get into a routine and set away some time for reading.
+I have been struggling with getting into a discipline with my guitar practice.
+It takes time and a conscious effort to get into a routine.
+So, don’t give up.

+Some of my excuses:

+- I don't have time
+    - We all have time.
+Its just that we don't have the time set to read.
+You just have block some time.
+10 mins, everyday.
+Same time.
+Put it in your calendar or set a reminder.
+- I am too busy
+    - We are all busy.
+Life happens.
+We have to find time for things we live to do.
+Develop love for books and reading
+- Where do I find books?
+    - Your can borrow from your nearest library.
+You can read audio books on Libby or Audible.
+You can buy books at Amazon, ThriftBooks or at your local bookstore.
+- What should I read?
+    - Ask the librarian and they will guide you.
+    - Follow people on Goodreads.
+Check out their reading lists
+    - Check out Ryan Holiday’s book list email newsletter
+    - Check out Tim Ferris’ book list on his Fri newsletter
+    - Talk to friends and ask what they read
+    - Pick a combination of genres - fiction and non-fiction
+- I have no motivation
+    - Motivation helps drive a habit.
+    - Love for reading will come from reading books that motivate you
+    - For people like me who like challenges, a reading challenge could be your motivation.
+- I will start next week
+    - Procrastination is real, but small milestones for a bigger goal can be a solution
+    - Make your milestone to complete 5 pages or a chapter or 5% of an audiobook.
+In no time you will have finished the book
+    - Just start getting a book today, followed by reading 5 pages.
+Just do it.

+## Being curious

+- To be able to develop a reading habit, we have to be curious.
+We need some inspiration to develop a love for reading
+- Pick a topic or subject that you know nothing about
+- Find a book to read.
+Start with a small book and a relatively easier read
+- Find books by authors that you loved in the past

+## Routine

+- Develop a daily reading routine
+- Set aside 10 mins to read, everyday
+- Track your progress
+- Pick a time of day or night, when you don’t have to fight with competing tasks or chores
+- Stick to the routine.
+If you miss a day, pick up the next day

+I hope you develop the love for reading this coming new year.
+If you already read, read some more.
+Challenge yourself.
+Write reviews and take notes of books you read.
+Share it with others.
+It is a lot of fun.

+## Reading List

 > 2024 📖: [Reading Challenge](https://www.goodreads.com/user_challenges/49530215) | [My Year in Books](https://www.goodreads.com/user/year_in_books/2024/30107236)

 📖 Here are the books I read in 2024: